Jail term for sex offender who failed to notify change of address

 and on Freeview 262 or Freely 565

-Simon Anthony McDonagh (41), of Larch Grove, committed the offence in January this year.
+Simon Anthony McDonagh (41), of Larch Grove in Newtownabbey, committed the offence in January this year.

 On another charge sheet he had an address listed as Millstone in Portstewart.
 He admitted the theft of an electronic bail monitoring tag in February this year.